A successful financial adviser has specialist knowledge of investments, savings and money management but also possesses great people skills

-Financial advisers provide clients with specialist advice on how to manage their money.
-The role involves researching the marketplace and recommending the most appropriate products and services available, ensuring clients are aware of and understand products that best meet their needs and then securing a sale.
+As a financial adviser, you'll provide clients with specialist advice on how to manage their money.
+You'll need to research the marketplace so that you can recommend the most appropriate products and services available and then secure a sale with the client.

-Advisers may specialise in particular products, depending on their clients, such as selling employee pension schemes to companies or offering mortgage, pension or investment advice to private clients.
-Others are generalists, offering advice to clients in all of these areas, as well as saving plans and insurance.
+You could choose to specialise in particular products that relate to certain clients, such as selling employee pension schemes to companies or offering mortgage, pension or investment advice to private clients.
+It's also possible to work across all of these areas, as well as covering saving plans and insurance.

-In order to give financial advice, advisers must have professional qualifications and follow strict financial industry rules.
+In order to give financial advice, you must have professional qualifications and follow strict financial industry rules.

-Financial advisers may be known as financial planners or wealth managers.
+Financial advisers are also known as financial planners or wealth managers.

-There are two different types of financial adviser and advice:
+There are two types of financial adviser and advice - independent and restricted.

 Restricted advisers only offer limited advice, focusing on a particular range of products or on products from one, or a limited number, of providers.